 This procedure, often called CABG, is a type of surgery that improves blood flow to the heart.
 It’s used for people who have severe coronary artery disease.
 The blood flow has been blocked by the build-up of a substance called plaque inside the arteries.
 During CABG, surgeons harvest a healthy artery or vein from the body and graft or connect it to the blocked coronary artery.
 The grafted artery or vein bypasses the blocked portion of the artery.
 Using best practice methods, our team has achieved complication rates significantly better than the national average and has reduced the time patients are on the heart-lung machine to levels well below the national average.
 A reduced time on the heart-lung machine is linked to improved outcomes and faster recovery following CABG surgery.
 Our team has also reduced total length of hospital stay for our CABG patients.
 For many patients, this means a hospital stay that is two days shorter than the national average.

 Blood is pumped through your heart in only one direction.
 Heart valves play a key role in this one-way blood flow, opening and closing with each heartbeat.
 When valves are diseased and not functioning properly, surgery is often needed to repair or replace the valves.
 There are 4 valves in the heart – aortic, mitral, tricuspid and pulmonic.
 Most valve surgeries are done to repair or replace the mitral or aortic valves.
 These valves are on the left side of the heart, which works harder than the right.
 They control the flow of oxygen-rich blood from the lungs to the rest of the body.
 At North Florida Regional, surgery is performed for patients with disorders of all of the heart’s valves.
-Comparing patient outcome data to national benchmarks reveals a high level of quality in valve surgery at North Florida Regional with mortality rates, complication rates and length of state significantly better than the national average.
-As in CABG surgery, valve surgery patients also benefit from the lesser amount of time on the heart lung machine.
+Comparing patient outcome data to national benchmarks reveals a high level of quality in valve surgery at North Florida Regional with mortality rates, complication rates and length of stay significantly better than the national average.
+As with CABG surgery, valve surgery patients also benefit from the lesser amount of time on the heart lung machine.

 Closing Holes in the Heart